 In the Settings > Preferences page, you can change several parts of DevTools.
-For example, you can use the Match the browser language setting to use the same language in DevTools that is used in your browser.
+For example, you can use the Browser UI language setting to use the same language in DevTools that is used in your browser.
 For another example, use the Theme setting to change the color theme of DevTools.

 You can also change the settings of advanced features, such as:

 - Add local files to a Workspace.

 - Filter library code by using the Ignore List.